-Denver Water collects, stores, treats and distributes water to meet the needs of approximately 1.4 million customers in the Denver metropolitan area.
+Denver Water collects, stores, treats and distributes water to meet the needs of approximately 1.5 million customers in the Denver metropolitan area.
 As a result, Denver Water's environmental footprint across Colorado is significant.
 Denver Water has taken a leadership role in understanding and promoting sustainability in the state and in water utility planning through continued environmental stewardship.
-Environmental stewardship is one of the key priorities of the Denver Water's strategic plan.
-In 2016, guiding principles for an environmental stewardship statement were adopted by Denver Water's CEO.
-These include adherence to best practices and performance standards in environmental sustainability, dedication to sustainable growth and operation of its assets, and leading by example to share experience and expertise.
-Denver Water's sustainability guide for 2018-2020 was completed in 2017 and was endorsed by the executive staff and the Board in 2018.
-These actions further expand the concept of sustainability at Denver Water by setting concrete goals, standards and commitments in six major resource areas: energy and transportation; water; materials; land and ecosystem; people; and infrastructure and assets.
+Environmental stewardship is one of the key priorities of the Denver Water's Strategic Plan and is implemented through the Environmental Stewardship Statement.
+The Environmental Stewardship Statement includes adherence to best practices and performance standards in environmental sustainability, dedication to sustainable growth and operation of its assets, and leading by example to share experience and expertise.
+Denver Water's first Sustainability Guide was completed in 2017 and was revised in 2021 with a new set of goals, standards, and commitments.
+These revisions further expand the concept of sustainability at Denver Water by setting concrete goals, standards, and commitments in six major resource areas: energy and transportation; water; materials; land and ecosystem; people; and infrastructure and assets.